TMA-Cloud/TMA/docs/api.md

 Most endpoints require authentication via JWT token.
 The token is sent as an httpOnly cookie automatically by the browser.

+**Rate Limiting:** Authentication endpoints (`/api/signup`, `/api/login`) are rate-limited to 5 attempts per 15 minutes per IP address and email combination.

 ### Headers

 ```bash
 Cookie: token=<jwt_token>
 ```

+### Security

+All API endpoints implement comprehensive security measures:

+- **Input Validation**: All inputs are validated and sanitized
+- **Rate Limiting**: Endpoints are rate-limited to prevent abuse
+- **SQL Injection Protection**: All queries use parameterized statements
+- **XSS Protection**: User-generated content is properly escaped
+- **Path Traversal Protection**: File paths are validated to prevent directory traversal

 #### POST `/api/signup`